grip-on-software/data-gathering/README.md

   file was created.
 - `projects`: An array of project names and project keys.
 The project name should appear in the first worksheet column (excluding the `prefixes`).
-  The project keys may be a single JIRA key to map the project name to, or a list of JIRA keys to distribute the seat counts evenly over.
+  The project keys may be a single Jira project key to map the project name to, or a list of Jira project keys to distribute the seat counts evenly over.
 - `prefixes`: A list of strings that should be removed from names in the first worksheet column before using them as a project name.
 - `ignore`: A list of strings that indicate that no further projects can be